 In the ever-changing world of work, some things remain constant.
 The need for close collaboration with our colleagues is one of these.
 Wherever we’re working from, it’s always important to stay in contact with our workmates so that everyone knows what’s expected of them, and what their responsibilities are.

-But the way we collaborate, and the way we work in general, is changing rapidly.
+But the way we collaborate, and the way we work in general is changing rapidly.
 The rise of remote working is bringing about a great deal of upheaval in the world of work.
-A number of businesses have been steadily scaling up working from home for several years, and it’s now a genuinely widespread phenomenon.
+Several businesses have been steadily scaling up working from home for several years, and it’s now a genuinely widespread phenomenon.
 Inevitably, it’s still something that a lot of us are adjusting to.

 The way we collaborate with our workmates, then, is also changing.
 Nobody knows at this stage how all this will look in a few years; it’s quite likely that for many people, the shift to working from home will be a permanent thing (not least as it will allow businesses to cut down on expensive office rents).
 Fortunately, there are various collaboration tools, like video conferencing and video calls, which can help us continue to work alongside colleagues wherever we happen to be physical.